-OBJECTIVE: This study was designed to examine relations between nocturnal awakenings and unintentional injury risk among toddlers.
-METHODS: A nationally representative sample of 799 children was followed longitudinally from birth through 36 months.
+Objective: This study was designed to examine relations between nocturnal awakenings and unintentional injury risk among toddlers.
+Methods: A nationally representative sample of 799 children was followed longitudinally from birth through 36 months.
 Patterns of nocturnal awakening were assessed by parent-report at ages 6, 15, 24 and 36 months, and injury events were reported at quarterly intervals over the same time period.
 A range of external covariates, including positive and negative affect and externalizing behavior; maternal stress, maternal depression, and parenting style; and family socioeconomic status were measured.
-RESULTS: A persistent pattern of very mild nocturnal awakening was related to increased risk of injury during the toddler years, and that relation held after controlling for a range of potential covariates.
-CONCLUSIONS: A pattern of persistent nocturnal awakening appears to be related to unintentional injury risk in toddlers.
+Results: A persistent pattern of very mild nocturnal awakening was related to increased risk of injury during the toddler years, and that relation held after controlling for a range of potential covariates.
+Conclusions: A pattern of persistent nocturnal awakening appears to be related to unintentional injury risk in toddlers. © The Author 2007.